sindresorhus/element-ready/readme.md

 ### observeReadyElements(selector, options?)

 Returns an observable for each new matching element.
+Useful to for example, url shorten `<a>` tags as they are added or to click buttons when they are clickable.

 ```js
 import {observeReadyElements} from 'element-ready';